 For more on the basics of Medicare, Medicare.gov has a booklet designed for friends and family of Medicare members.
 To download the booklet, click here.

-To learn more about the qualifications of the Law Office of Donald D. Vanarelli, visit: http://vanarellilaw.com/law-firm-profile/
+To learn more about the qualifications of Vanarelli & Li, LLC, visit: https://vanarellilaw.com/law-firm-profile/

 (This article was adapted from several articles on Medicaid on the ElderLaw Answers website.)